 It’s great for traffic and leads to your website, as you can show your ads to people actively searching for your specific keywords.

 The benefit of search ads is that you’re displaying your ad where most searchers look for information first — on Google.
 And Google shows your ad in the same format as other results (except for denoting it as an “Ad”), so users are accustomed to seeing and clicking on results.

 Display Ad Campaigns

 Display campaigns let you reach a relevant audience with visual ads as they browse millions of websites, apps, and Google-owned properties, such as YouTube.
 Display campaigns can be a way to expand your reach and stay top of mind with an audience beyond just Google Search.

 Display ads can retarget searchers who have interacted with you online but have not yet converted.
 Tracking cookies will follow those searchers around the web and target them with your ads.

 Video Ad Campaigns

 Video campaigns let you show video ads on YouTube and other websites.
 They can be displayed before or after YouTube videos.

 Some Video campaigns can help you boost general awareness of your brand.
 Others are designed to drive conversions or get people back to your website via retargeting.

 Here are some reasons you might choose video campaigns:

 - Increase brand awareness and consideration.
 You can use video ads to make people aware of your brand or consider working with you.

 - Leads.
 Use the campaign subtype call “Drive conversions” to set up action-focused video ads.

 - Expand your reach.
 Target people beyond search results while they’re on YouTube.

 Google Ads Bid Strategies

 Once you’ve set up your ad campaigns and have tracking, it’s time to decide on your bid strategy.
 Your bid amount will depend on your budget and goals.
-Before launching your campaign, you need to know a few strategies and bid settings.
+Before launching your campaign, you must know a few strategies and bid settings.

 Automated vs. Manual Bidding